qodeinvestments/Swan-Documentation/Systems/100_Baggers/Naukri/readme.md

 How does Naukri Make Money?

-90% of Naukri's business comes from Employers(INFY,TCS,HCL etc) who are willing to pay them for accessing the vast database of Resumes.In 2023, Naukri added 20k new Resumes daily(20k*365 = 7.3Mil).
-The Resumes and candidates are the Raw Material of this business.
-And cost of this Raw Material is the Marketing Expenditure.
+90% of Naukri's business comes from Employers(INFY,TCS,HCL etc) who are willing to pay them for accessing the vast database of Resumes.In 2023, Naukri added 20k new Resumes daily(20k*365 = 7.3Mil). *The Resumes and candidates are the Raw Material of this business.
+And cost of this Raw Material is the Marketing Expenditure*.
 Every year Naukri spends nearly 20% of Revenues on its marketing expense.
 And this is crucial to keep the database pool updated and growing.Having a strong marketing team and innovative campaigns are necessary to keep fueling the machine.

 What Next?